sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorerfavoritebaritemsfavoritebaritem.md

 A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft® Word, Microsoft Excel® and Microsoft PowerPoint® documents.

-To add a predefined Favorite bar item in Windows® System Image Manager, add the **FavoriteBarItems** component to your answer file.
+To add a predefined Favorite bar item in Windows System Image Manager, add the **FavoriteBarItems** component to your answer file.
 Next, right-click **FavoriteBarItems**, and select **Insert New FavoriteBarItem**.

 ## Child Elements